Sean Clerkin: Early life

 Clerkin was born about 1961 in Paisley, Renfrewshire, Scotland.
 His father was a member of the Amalgamated Engineering Union and worked as a machine operator at Rolls-Royce in Hillington, Scotland.
-Clerkin grew up in Pollock, Glasgow and studied politics at University of Strathclyde.
+Clerkin grew up in Pollok, Glasgow and studied politics at University of Strathclyde.

 Activism

 Clerkin stood as the Scottish Socialist Party candidate for Paisley South in the 1997 Paisley South by-election, coming last out of the six candidates with 0.4% of the vote.
 He advocated for higher taxation of the wealthy, proportional representation for councillors and Members of the Scottish Parliament, and opposed privatisation of the NHS.

-During the 2011 Scottish Parliament election, Scottish Labour leader Iain Gray was confronted by protestors from "Citizens United Against Public Sector Cuts" lead by Clerkin at a Labour campaign event in Glasgow Central station.
+During the 2011 Scottish Parliament election, Scottish Labour leader Iain Gray was confronted by protestors from "Citizens United Against Public Sector Cuts" led by Clerkin at a Labour campaign event in Glasgow Central station.
 The event was cut short, and the Labour activists took shelter in a Subway sandwich shop across the street, being followed by the protestors.

 Clerkin was charged in July 2014 with breach of the peace for attempting to disrupt the baton relay during the 2014 Commonwealth Games, after running into the road while the relay passed through Barrhead.
 After being charged he was released on bail but banned from all Commonwealth Games venues.
 He was cleared of the charge in October the following year.

 During the 2015 United Kingdom general election, Clerkin attempted to enter a Labour Party event at Glasgow Royal Concert Hall.
 He was charged with breach of the peace, found guilty and given a £1000 fine.
 Clerkin appealed the decision to the High Court but lost the appeal.

-In December 2015 Clerkin and two other members of Scottish Resistance attended Rutherglen police station to report Prime Minister of the United Kingdom David Cameron to Police Scotland for war crimes over the bombing of Syria by British planes.
+In December 2015, Clerkin and two other members of Scottish Resistance attended Rutherglen police station to report Prime Minister of the United Kingdom David Cameron to Police Scotland for war crimes over the bombing of Syria by British planes.

 In January 2016, Clerkin and two other "Scottish Resistance" activists held a protest outside the Tunnock's factory in Uddingston.
-They were protesting against Tunnack's managing director Boyd Tunnock, saying "people like him, who are multi-millionaires, and supporting the Tories as they do, are helping to keep Scots in poverty".
+They were protesting against Tunnock's managing director Boyd Tunnock, saying "people like him, who are multi-millionaires, and supporting the Tories as they do, are helping to keep Scots in poverty".